lvlivingston/p3-project/README.md

 It's a MERN-Stack web application hosted on Heroku utilizing MongoDB, Express, React, and Node.js.
 Also employed with HTML, CSS, and JavaScript, the WeatherAPI is included to provide personalized recommendations.

 ##### **API Details**
-The application utilizes the third-party [WeatherAPI](https://www.weatherapi.com/docs/) (allowing one million calls per month for free).
-The API's 'forecast' endpoint provides weather forecasts up to three days ahead of the current date, returning useful data like daily average temperature and total expected precipitation.
+The application utilizes the third-party [WeatherAPI](https://www.weatherapi.com/docs/) (allowing one million free calls per month).
+The API's 'forecast' endpoint provides weather data up to three days prior to the current date; this returns useful data like daily average temperature and total expected precipitation.

 ![API Details](./public/images/pitch/apiDetails.png)